 Today’s creative writing prompts deal with creating imagery in writing.
 Each prompt consists of an item, which functions as the inspiration for a larger image.
 You’ll need to paint in the final strokes so the image and its emotional implications become clear.

-As you work through these creative writing prompts, try asking questions about the prompt you’ve chosen from the list and the image it evokes.
+As you work through these creative writing prompts, try asking questions about the prompt you’ve chosen and the image it evokes.
 Where is it?
 Who put it there?
 Why?
 Ask questions until the image comes into focus.
-Then all you have to do is use your words to paint the picture you have developed in your mind.
+Then use your words to paint the picture you have developed in your mind.

-You can use these writing prompts to create an essay, short story, or a quick freewrite.
+You can use these writing prompts to create an essay, a short story, a poem, or a quick freewrite.
 You can write a few paragraphs or a few pages.
-Let the prompt provide the image, and then let a story about that image unfold.
-Use your words to follow wherever the image takes you.
-Does it evolve into a scene from a film?
-A poem?
-Ride it to its conclusion.
+Follow the image wherever the image takes you.

 - A pair of baby shoes